StefRuseva88/restAPI-github-tests/README.md

 - Models: These classes represent the data that the GitHub API will send and receive.

 ## Setting Up the RestSharp Client
 The constructor takes three parameters:
 - baseUrl: The root URL of the GitHub API.
 This is where all API requests will start from.
 - username: Your GitHub username.
 - token: Your GitHub personal access token.
 This is used for authentication and allows you to interact with the GitHub API.

+## Implementing API Methods and Tests
+I use the Incremental Approach: Write one method, then immediately write the corresponding test to validate it.
+Then Repeat this process for each method.
+This approach helps to focus on one piece of functionality at a time and makes debugging easier.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.